FahimaZulfath/VR/CONTRIBUTING.md

 ## How can I contribute

 Hey buddy!! we are happy to see your curiosity towards working for [SOHW](https://sohw.github.io/).
-You can help us by reporting an issue when you found something not well or want to improvise in batter way.
-Or you find issues been already reported by few contribuotrs.
-If you find yourself having capability to solve any of the issue reported then you can fork the repositary, fix the bug and send us a pull request.
-If you expect something from our side or if this project does not fullfill you expectation, it's our pleasure to hear from you.
-Lets have a discussion on this in a chat.
+You can help us by reporting an issue, when you found something not well or want to improvise in a better way.
+Or you can look into the issues which is been already reported by few contribuotrs.
+If you find yourself having capability to solve any of the issue reported then you can comment the solution in the issue, fork the repositary, fix the bug and send us a pull request.
+If you want anything from our side, it's our pleasure to hear from you.
+Lets have a discussion on this in a chat, come and say ``Hi``.

 ### Reporting Bugs